 At some point after your cancer treatment, you might find yourself seeing a new doctor who doesn’t know about your medical history.
 It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
 Learn more in Keeping Copies of Important Medical Records.

 Pancreatic cancer often causes weight loss and weakness from poor nutrition.
 These symptoms might be caused by treatment or by the cancer itself.
 A team of doctors and nutritionists can work with you to provide nutritional supplements and information about your individual nutritional needs.
 This can help you keep up your weight and nutritional intake.
 Many patients need to take pancreatic enzymes in pill form to help digest food so that it can be absorbed.
 For serious nutrition problems, the doctor might need to put a feeding tube into the stomach to improve nutrition and energy levels.
 This is usually temporary.
-For more information and nutrition tips for during and after cancer treatment, see Nutrition for the Person With Cancer During Treatment.
+For more information and nutrition tips for during and after cancer treatment, see Nutrition for the Person With Cancer.

 If you have (or have had) pancreatic cancer, you probably want to know if there are things you can do that might lower your risk of the cancer growing or coming back, such as exercising, eating a certain type of diet, or taking nutritional supplements.
 Unfortunately, it’s not yet clear if there are things you can do that will help.

-Tobacco use has clearly been linked to pancreas cancer, so not smoking may help reduce your risk.
+Tobacco use has clearly been linked to pancreatic cancer, so not smoking may help reduce your risk.
 We don’t know for certain if this will help, but we do know that it can help improve your appetite and overall health.
 It can also reduce the chance of developing other types of cancer.
-If you want to quit smoking and need help, call your American Cancer Society at 1-800-227-2345.
+If you want to quit smoking and need help, call the American Cancer Society at 1-800-227-2345.

 Other healthy behaviors such as eating well, getting regular physical activity, and staying at a healthy weight might help as well, but no one knows for sure.
 However, we do know that these types of changes can have positive effects on your health that can extend beyond your risk of cancer.